tiesebarrell/camunda-cloud-docs/docs/gettingstarted_quick-start.md

 }
 ```

 Now switch back to the cluster detail view of Camunda Cloud Console.
 Right after the cluster information you will find a link called *View Workflow Instances in Camunda Operate*.
 Click on this link to jump to Operate.
 You will now see the Operate Dashboard.
 The available workflows are listed in the lower left area.
-You have deployed the workflow *Camunda Cloud Quick start*.
+You have deployed the workflow *Camunda Cloud Quick start*!

 ![operate-dashboard](./assets/operate-dashboard.png)